ie04/wbgc/README.md

 # wbgc
-wbgc (weight based grade calculator) is a simple program which can find out the final grade for a class that uses weights (for tests/homework etc.).
+Wbgc (weight based grade calculator) is a simple program which can find out the final grade for a class that uses weighted percentages for grades of different schoolwork types (i.e homework vs tests).
 It currently supports Linux.